bschussek/fig-standards/proposed/psr-4-autoloader/psr-4-autoloadable-library-B.md

 * `\Acme\AddressBook\Test\AddressBookTest`

-The developer chose to document the base namespaces and their corresponding directories in the `README.txt` file bundled with the project:
+The developer chose to document the base namespaces and their corresponding directories in the `README.txt` file bundled with the code base:

 > This application is PSR-4 compliant.
 The base namespaces and their
 > corresponding directories are: